iamscj/shopping-cart-typescript/README.md

-# Shopping Cart Using Typescript
+# Shopping Cart Using Typescript and Context
 https://moonlit-centaur-a3bda4.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.